-Use Case: Lookalike targeting basis AI insights
+Use Case: Lookalike targeting based on AI insights

-Process data in real-time
+Process data in real time

 Customer data platforms can ingest and process data in real-time, helping to keep marketplace intelligence fresh and usable for data-driven marketing campaigns.
 Once the data is ingested, it is deduped, validated, and cleansed to ensure quality.
 It’s then ready to be segmented based on the campaign needs of the bank marketer and activated across the bank’s marketing systems.

 Data attributes are standardized so the data is utilized uniformly across the multiple systems within the bank.
 CDPs can create unique identity graphs and build a singular profile ID for each customer.
-This data is continuously augmented with each interaction, and as an individual’s demographic data changes—for example, phone numbers, addresses, and more—a CDP can update it across all banking systems in real-time.
+This data is continuously augmented with each interaction, and as an individual’s demographic data changes—for example, phone numbers, addresses, and more—a CDP can update it across all banking systems in real time.

-Use Case: Credit card limit enhancement in real-time
+Use Case: Credit card limit enhancement in real time

 Use Case: Real-time intervention for loan application